 Figure 7: Retardance vs. Wavelength for a λ/4 Zero Order Waveplate at 632.8nm

 Due to the compensation of two materials, achromatic waveplates are far more constant than even zero order waveplates (Figure 8).
 If the situation covers several spectral wavelengths or an entire band (from violet to red, for example), achromatic waveplates are the ideal choices.

 Figure 8: Retardance vs. Wavelength for a 610 – 850nm Achromatic Waveplate

 Fresnel Rhomb Retarders utilize internal reflection at specific angles within the prism structure to impart a retardance to incident polarized light.
 Each reflection of light typically advances the p-polarized light component by λ/8.
 As the light exits the prism having reflected from two surfaces, the total retardance through a singular rhomb retarder is λ/4.
 Additionally, two rhomb retarders can be cemented together to achieve a λ/2 retardance version as well.
 The variation in retardance is within 2% across the wavelength range.
 These retarders are optimized for use with diode and fiber applications.
 Because Fresnel Rhomb Retarders function based on total internal reflection, they can be used for broadband or achromatic use.

-Figure 9: λ/4 Retardance Fresnel Rhomb Retarder (above) and λ/2 Retardance Fresnel Rhomb Retarder (below)
+Figure 9: λ/4 Retardance Fresnel Rhomb Retarder (left) and λ/2 Retardance Fresnel Rhomb Retarder (right)